Film Director Oliver Stone, PBS News Anchor Gwen Ifill to Help Dedicate Kent State University’s May 4 Visitors Center

 Both events with Ifill and Stone are free and open to the public with limited seating available.
 A reception will follow Stone’s presentation at 9 p.m. at the Cartwright Hall third floor lobby.

-“Kent State University has been dedicated to teaching, learning and service for more than a century,” says Kent State President Lester A. Lefton.
+“Kent State University has been dedicated to teaching, learning and service for more than a century,” said Kent State President Lester A. Lefton.
 “These critical and enduring missions led our academic community to see the creation of a May 4 Visitors Center as a compelling and meaningful way to bring alive the history that happened on our campus May 4, 1970; to put the events of that pivotal day in historical and social context; and, perhaps most important, to share the lessons it holds about the need for each of us to cherish and protect democratic values such as free expression, civil discourse and nonviolent social engagement.”

 Kent State’s annual May 4 commemoration gives the university community the opportunity to reflect on the tragedy and adapt the lessons learned to current events.
 The annual candlelight march begins May 3 from 10:30 p.m. at the Kent State Commons.
 The march loops the campus and pays tribute to those wounded and lost May 4, 1970.
 A vigil follows the march until 12:24 p.m.
 May 4, with people standing at the spots where the four students — Allison Krause, Jeffrey Miller, Sandra Scheuer and William Schroeder — fell.